MclainSMT/mclainsmt-cli-prompt/README.md

 console.clear();

-// Prompt the user repeatedly until they answer "Yes"
+// Prompt the user repeatedly until they answer "Yes"...

 while (cliPrompt("Is the Earth round?
 (Yes/No)").toUpperCase() != "YES") {